Welcome to John Masefield Careers

 Here you will information relating to careers, apprenticeships and university applications.

 JMHS has a careers adviser, Mrs Rose.
 Mrs Rose works in school on Tuesdays between 8.30 am and 4.00 pm during term time and is based in the Careers Room opposite the Dance Studio.
-Any student can drop in to speak to Mrs Webster at brunch or lunchtime on a Tuesday.
+Any student can drop in to speak to Mrs Rose before school, at brunch or lunchtime on a Tuesday.
 Mrs Rose can support students to make informed decisions on their future choices by exploring the following options: